Sales Have Ended

 Welcome and introductions - Koen Lamberts, Vice-Chancellor

 Vice-chancellor Koen Lamberts will introduce the day and open proceedings.

 Uncovering the buried history of Star Carr and its Mesolithic artefacts - Nicky Milner, Department of Archaeology

 Archaeologist Nicky Milner tells us how York’s researchers are deploying cutting edge technologies and forensic approaches to understand how Mesolithic people used flint tools to remove the brains of red deer in the manufacture of what might be a shaman’s ceremonial headdress over 11,000 years ago.
 With more than 90% of these artefacts having been unearthed at Star Carr, she shows how research at York is challenging previously held assumptions about the care and time invested in the modification of the animal’s “skull cap” in order to create this ritualistic headgear.

-Tim Stanton, Department of Politics
+Tommy Cooper's feet and the idea of civil society - Tim Stanton, Department of Politics

 Child labour and the poverty of policy - Jean Grugel, Department of Politics

 The global effort to eradicate child labour is one of the most contentious human rights issues of our times – yet we cannot be certain that children are always harmed by work, or that they experience more harm than if they did not work.